elierosie0/express-mod/README.md

 All these features are included by default, they can save you the time of setting them up from scratch.

 👉 Note: some of these features are optional.
 You can either use or not to use.

+## Do's and Don'ts of express-mod

+-    `express-mod` aims to make Express more manageable using its decorator APIs
+-    `express-mod` does not modify any functions of [express](https://expressjs.com)
+-    `express-mod` aims to be fast, lighter, flexible and maintainable
+-    Using `express-mod` with TypeScript is recommended
+-    Using `express-mod` with JavaScript will gain less benifits or consider using `express` instead

 ## Table of contents